corrode/corrode.github.io/content/blog/named-arguments-at-home/index.md

 I am very happy about this.
 But there are several different things people mean when they say they want overloading, and Rust already covers most of them separately.

-### "I want one convenience form and one configurable form"
+### "I Want One Convenience Form and One Configurable Form"

 Give them different names: